 - a.
 Components of In-State Background Checks - i.
-Criminal registry or repository using fingerprints in the current state of residency - [x] Licensed, regulated, or registered child care providers

-- ii.
-Sex offender registry or repository check in the current state of residency - [x] Licensed, regulated, or registered child care providers

-- iii.
-Child abuse and neglect registry and database check in the current state of residency - [x] Licensed, regulated, or registered child care providers
+Criminal registry or repository using fingerprints in the current state of residency ii.
+Sex offender registry or repository check in the current state of residency iii.
+Child abuse and neglect registry and database check in the current state of residency ii.
+National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) name-based search c.
+Components of Interstate Background Checks i.
+Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional.

 - b.
-Components of National Background Check

-- i.
-FBI Fingerprint Check

-- [x] Licensed, regulated, or registered child care providers

-- ii.
-National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) name-based search - [x] Licensed, regulated, or registered child care providers

-- c.
-Components of Interstate Background Checks - i.
-Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional.
+Components of National Background Check - i.
+FBI Fingerprint Check ii.
+Sex offender registry or repository in any other state where the individual has resided in the past 5 years.